Yonge North subway extension: History of YNSE

 In 2001, the Toronto Transit Commission (TTC) completed a rapid transit expansion study, which showed that an extension of the Yonge subway to Highway 7 in Richmond Hill, had "significant long term potential".
 However, the study also noted that an extension could cause overcrowding on the existing line south of Bloor–Yonge station.

 In 2002, York Region published a transportation master plan, which included north–south rapid transit on Yonge Street, connecting Newmarket to the Yonge subway.
 In 2006, work began on the environmental assessment for an extension of the Yonge subway to York Region.
 In June 2007, the Ontario government pledged funding towards the YNSE as part of its MoveOntario 2020 rapid transit growth network.

 In January 2009, Toronto City Council approved the YNSE in principle, provided there were upgrades to support the additional ridership on Line 1 Yonge–University as a result of the extension, such as the construction of the Downtown Relief line and automatic train control.
 Politicians noted that in the morning rush hours, southbound trains on the Yonge line usually reach capacity between York Mills and Eglinton stations.

 In April 2009, the environmental assessment for the extension was approved.
 The plan was for a 6.8 km extension that was to have six new underground stations (Cummer/Drewry, Steeles, Clark, Royal Orchard, Langstaff/Longbridge, and Richmond Hill Centre), bus terminals at Steeles and Richmond Hill Centre stations, a bus loop at Cummer/Drewry station and commuter parking at Langstaff/Longbridge.
 The TTC estimated that the extension would cost around $2.4 billion to build.
 In 2012, a YSNE design report suggested eliminating Royal Orchard station from the project due to low ridership projections.
-Royal Orchard was estimated to have around two-thirds lower ridership than Bessarion, the least-used station on the subway system at the time.
+Royal Orchard was estimated to have around two-thirds lower ridership than on Line 4 Sheppard, the least-used station on the subway system at the time.